KRQE: Construction and early years

 When the Federal Communications Commission (FCC) lifted its multi-year freeze on TV stations, Albuquerque had been assigned two additional VHF television channels: 7 and 13.
-The New Mexico Broadcasting Company, owner of Albuquerque radio station KGGM, had begun feasibility studies into a TV station in late 1951 and were investigating the suitability of Sandia Crest, a mountain more than 10000 ft high, as a transmission site.
+The New Mexico Broadcasting Company, owner of Albuquerque radio station KGGM, had begun feasibility studies into a TV station in late 1951 and were investigating the suitability of Sandia Crest, a mountain more than 10000 ft above sea level, as a transmission site.
 It elected to apply for channel 13 and build a tower on the mountain.
 The construction permit was granted on March 12, 1953, putting into action plans that already existed to combine KGGM's ownership with that of KVSF in Santa Fe and build out the Sandia Crest site.
 In May, KGGM and Albuquerque's existing TV station, KOB-TV (channel 4), announced work would begin on the facility, which promised to provide television to previously unserved areas of New Mexico.
 While they were competitors, KGGM and KOB also joined in the construction of studios.
 The stations purchased an entire city block at Fourteenth Street and Coal Avenue SW, divided it, and put up studios across the street from each other.

 KGGM-TV began broadcasting on October 4, 1953.
 It was Albuquerque's third television station; channel 7 had signed on as KOAT-TV two days prior.
 KGGM-TV was a CBS affiliate, though at the time of its launch, all programs were on film; live network programming was not available in Albuquerque until 1954.
 KGGM-TV was first to use the Sandia Crest site, as KOB-TV's facility was still under construction when channel 13 began.
 It boasted New Mexico's first video tape recorder, installed in 1959, and was the first station in the state to originate a local color program, in 1966.

 In its early years, KGGM-TV produced local non-news programming including Women's Club of the Air, Club 13, and Los Tres Caballeros (The Three Knights), which station management claimed in 1979 to be the first Spanish-language television program in the United States.
 In 1956, Robert Ernest "Stretch" Scherer joined the staff of KGGM-TV after short stints at KTBC-TV in Austin, Texas, and KOB-TV.
 He became the new host of channel 13's children's show, originally titled Captain Seafoam, which became Captain Billy and the USS Seafoam and later Captain Billy.
 The actor French Stewart, an Albuquerque native, made his first-ever TV appearance as a five-year-old on Captain Billy.
 In addition to the children's show, Scherer hosted an interview program and KGGM-TV's annual telethon supporting muscular dystrophy organizations.
 On October 27, 1972, Scherer was shot in the KGGM-TV lobby, dying of his wounds two months later.
 The lead suspect in the case was believed to suffer from mental illness.
 Even a year after getting shot, Captain Billy was not replaced.